 The Remington Center has continued to change to meet needs of students, clients, community, and the Law School.
 In particular, we are proactive about constantly assessing and revising our educational methods.

 Each of the Center’s clinical projects provides a slightly different learning environment for students.
 For example, in our Legal Assistance to Institutionalized Persons (LAIP) Project, each student works with a fairly large number of clients on a wide variety of criminal legal issues, with emphasis on the fundamentals of interviewing, counseling, research, case development, and case management.
 The Wisconsin Innocence Project, on the other hand, involves a very thorough examination of complex postconviction issues for a much more limited number of clients.
 The Restorative Justice Project often involves working with multiple people or organizations to bring fair resolution to a variety of problems related to criminal behavior.
 But the main educational anchor for all of our projects, however varied, continues remains one-on-one instruction, and collaboration between students and teachers.

 We recognize that, as each project has a different substantive legal focus, its learning techniques must vary as well.
 Thus, we engage in ongoing experimentation and refinement of the curriculum of each project.
 LAIP involves a short classroom orientation followed by extensive clinical assistance to clients, along with weekly small group meetings to keep students grounded and reflective.
 The Innocence Project includes a semester-long classroom course focusing on a limited area of substantive law, combined with small group and individualized clinical instruction.
-The Neighborhood Law Project’s curriculum combines on-site assistance in the neighborhoods, legal research and writing in the Remington Center’s offices, and a seminar component to provide students with a social and legal context for their work.

 We know that we can't rest on our laurels.
 Students, clients, and the world change constantly, and we need to make a point of changing as well.